georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 Itanium build of Windows, SQL Server, the whole bit.
 But the gravitational pull of compatibility remained enormous because the real world is messy.
-Drivers, legacy apps, software that was never really portable, and entire business processes welded to a specific ABI that all refused to move as one.
-And that's exactly where AMD saw the seam in its universe.
+Drivers, legacy apps, software that was never really portable, and entire business processes welded to a specific ABI [^ABI] that all refused to move as one.
+[^ABI]: *ABI*: Application Binary Interface - the mechanism by which programs call into the operating system or other libraries.

+And
+that's exactly where AMD saw the seam in its universe.
 Instead of overthrowing x86, they embraced and extended it.
+The design goal for their x86-64[^x86-64], which AMD later branded as AMD64, was quietly radical.
+[^x86-64]: *x86-64: AMD's proposed instruction set that extended the x86 set while retaining backward compatibility with it.

-The design goal for their x86-64, which AMD later branded as AMD-64, was quietly radical.
-Keep the programming model familiar enough that OS vendors and compilers could come along with moderate work, yet fix the architectural sins that throttled 32-bit performance and addressing.
-You could run 32-bit code essentially unmodified on a 64-bit operating system because the hardware provided compatibility mode under the umbrella of long mode.
+Keep the programming model
+familiar enough that OS vendors and compilers could come along with moderate work, yet fix the architectural sins that throttled 32-bit performance and addressing.
+You could run 32-bit code essentially unmodified on a 64-bit operating system because the hardware provided compatibility mode under the umbrella of Long Mode[^LongMode].
+[^LongMode]: *Long Mode*: Supports larger memory (up to 2^64 bytes), enhanced performance, and compatibility with 32-bit applications via Compatibility Mode.

 User mode 32-bit apps could use their same old instruction set and call into the 64-bit kernel through a thin WOW 64 veneer.

+Meanwhile, for native 64-bit processes, you got a cleaned up programming model with the rough edges of 1980's segmentation[^Segmentation] quietly swept away.
+[^Segmentation] - *Segmentation*: The method of reaching higher addresses with a CPU by combining a segment and offset register to yield a final address.
+It's not pretty and it's what the x86 used.

+In long
-Meanwhile, for native 64-bit processes, you got a cleaned up programming model with the rough edges of 1980's segmentation quietly swept away.
-In long mode, segmentation is effectively gone. *FS* and *GS* remain as base registers for thread local storage, but the rest of the old segment arithmetic that made compiler writers reach for their Aspirin was finally retired.
+mode, segmentation is effectively gone. *FS* and *GS* remain as base registers for thread local storage, but the rest of the old segment arithmetic that made compiler writers reach for their Aspirin was finally retired.
 That alone